lprakapovich/Sudoku/README.md

 # Sudoku Game

-Created in a object-oriented manner with GUI implemenented using JavaFX platform.
+A simple game created in a object-oriented manner with GUI implemenented using JavaFX platform.
+Modular system is introduced to keep GUI and logic apart.